-The Gemini API's Batch Mode is designed to process large volumes of requests asynchronously at 50% of the standard cost.
+The Gemini Batch API is designed to process large volumes of requests asynchronously at 50% of the standard cost.
 The target turnaround time is 24 hours, but in majority of cases, it is much quicker.

-Use Batch Mode for large-scale, non-urgent tasks such as data pre-processing or running evaluations where an immediate response is not required.
+Use Batch API for large-scale, non-urgent tasks such as data pre-processing or running evaluations where an immediate response is not required.

 Creating a batch job

-You have two ways to submit your requests in Batch Mode:
+You have two ways to submit your requests in Batch API:

 - Inline Requests: A list of